How To Launch A Product With A Software Development Partner

 What Else Can You Do To Facilitate

 A Successful Product Launch?

 While your product is under development, there is a number of activities that we suggest you cover:

 Make a promotion plan.
 Start marketing long before the launch date.
 Spread the word about the upcoming product any way you can.
 Start engaging your target audience early and often.
 Get user input on key features and use beta testers.
 By the time your product is ready for launch, have all the materials prepared.

 Make a monetization plan.
 See what is unique about your product and how users would pay for it.
 Think of everything that your users would be willing to pay for.
 Check your competitors.
 The most common means of monetization are Paid Apps, In-App Advertising, Freemium (gated features), In-App Purchases.
 These approaches can be mixed and used together in a balanced way.
 Sometimes forgetting about revenues in favor of gathering a user base is worth it.

 Choose tools for gathering and monitoring user activity statistics.
 This must be done before the start of development.

 Choose tools for gathering user feedback.
 This must be done before the start of development.

 All of these aspects require additional investments and can have a significant influence on the architecture and functionality of your product.
 That's why they should be covered in advance.

 Product development is a complex iterative process with certain limitations.
-MobiDev has rich experience of communication and collaboration with startups, and we know how to overcome these limitations, spend budgets wisely, and deliver a high-quality MVP within deadlines.
+MobiDev has rich experience of software development for startups, and we know how to overcome these limitations, spend budgets wisely, and deliver a high-quality MVP within deadlines.